Secret Agent Clank

-Secret Agent Clank is a platform game developed by High Impact Games for the PlayStation Portable and published by Sony Computer Entertainment.
-It was released in North America on June 17, 2008.
-A PlayStation 2 version was ported by Sanzaru Games and was released on May 26, 2009, in North America and in Europe on June 19, 2009.
-This is the second game in the Ratchet & Clank series released for the PlayStation Portable and the sixth in the Ratchet & Clank series released for the PlayStation 2.
+Secret Agent Clank is a 2008 platform video game developed by High Impact Games and published by Sony Computer Entertainment for the PlayStation Portable.
+It is the second spin-off of the Ratchet & Clank series.
+A port developed by Sanzaru Games for the PlayStation 2 was released the following year, making it the last installment of the series to be released on the console.

-The theme of the game is a spoof of the James Bond series, and is based on the Secret Agent Clank element of Up Your Arsenal.
+The theme of Secret Agent Clank is a spoof of the James Bond series, and is based on the Secret Agent Clank element of Up Your Arsenal.
 To fit with the James Bond theme, Clank has an array of helpful gadgets and devices on his tuxedo, such as a bow tie that he can use as a boomerang and a rose that turns into a carnivorous plant to devour enemies.

-It was released digitally on the PlayStation Store in North America but not in Europe or Australia.
+The game received mixed reviews from critics.
+The PSP version was re-released in September 2024 on the PlayStation 4 and PlayStation 5.